 top of page

 Joseph Bologne was born on a plantation to a French commoner and an African slave on the Caribbean island of Guadeloupe in the year 1745.
-By the time he was 32 years of age, he was the one musician numbered among Marie Antoinette's closer acolytes as her music teacher.
+By the time he was 32, he was the one musician numbered among Marie Antoinette's closer acolytes as her music teacher.
 Eleven years Mozart's senior, he was a local celebrity both as a musician – violinist and composer – and swordsman.
 His name was Joseph Bologne, Chevalier de Saint-Georges.

 Joseph would rise to such prominence in 18th Century France to become praised by President John Adams as "the most accomplished man in Europe."
 Saint-Georges would grow to become a master fencer, composer, conductor, and violinist.
 His compositions would go on to influence even Mozart's musical works.
-In addition, Saint-Georges would lead a regiment of one thousand black soldiers during the French Revolution.
+In addition, Saint-Georges led a regiment of thousands of black soldiers during the French Revolution.
 His exploits and accomplishments would be so extraordinary that Thomas-Alexandre Dumas, who served as his lieutenant, would regale his son with stories of Saint-Georges.
 As a result, Alexander Dumas would write The Three Musketeers, The Count of Monte Cristo, and Georges, a novel loosely based on Saint-Georges himself!

 Friend of Joseph Hadyn, the Prince of Wales travel companion, composer, conductor, lover, and commander!
-Joseph Bologne, Chevalier de Saint-Georges, was a person whose history and extraordinary accomplishments history strangely forgotten.
+Joseph Bologne, Chevalier de Saint-Georges, was a person whose history and extraordinary accomplishments were strangely forgotten.

 Set Requirements: Single Multi-level Set.
 Lighting, props, and set pieces determine locations.